 When you have a license suspension after a DUI conviction, and you don’t own a vehicle, you’ll buy FR44 non owner insurance Florida for reinstatement.
-When you’re eligible for license reinstatement, you’ll need to choose an FR44 insurance provider to issue and file your certificate with the state.
+When eligible for license reinstatement, you must choose an FR44 insurance provider to issue and file your certificate with the state.

 Can I get liability Florida FR44 insurance without a car?

-Yes, liability Florida FR44 insurance is the same thing as FR44 non owner insurance Florida.
+Yes, liability Florida FR44 insurance is the same as FR44 non owner insurance Florida.

 Does non owner FR44 insurance have restrictions?

 Non owner insurance coverage has several limitations.
-Non owner insurance insures you, not a vehicle.
+Understand that non owner FR44 insurance insures you, not a vehicle.
 It does not cover you when driving a vehicle owned by someone in your household or any vehicle to which you have regular access.

 How much does FR44 non owner insurance Florida cost?